duo189/ESP8266-KOReader-Remote/README.md

 Previous Chapter : D6

 **Usage:**
-1. Upload the bin file.
+1. Upload the bin file to your esp using tasmotizer.
 2. Reboot the esp
 3. Connect your ereader to "**KOReader-Turner"**
 4. Password is "12345678" without quotes.